RouterRoidz/WiiU-SWKBD-scripts/README.md

 # What you'll need
 - Python 2 or higher, Python 3 or above is recommended.
 A copy of pyGecko is included in each folder.
-- Any way of homebrew access on your console
+- Any way of homebrew access on your console.
+Any CFW is a must if you're using these on applets.
+Coldboot CFW is highly recommended.
 - TCPGecko on your Wii U's SD Card

 # Usage Instructions